PengNi/ccsmeth/README.md

                         must be the same
   --mod_loc MOD_LOC     0-based location of the targeted base in the motif,
                         default 0
-  --no_comb             dont combine fwd/rev reads of one CG.
-[Only works when
+  --no_comb             don't combine fwd/rev reads of one CG.
+[Only works
-                        motifs is CG]
-  --refsites_only       only keep sites which are target motifs in both
-                        reference and reads
-  --refsites_all        output all covered sites which are target motifs in
-                        reference. --refsites_all is True, also means we do not output sites which are target motifs only in reads.
+                        when motifs is CG] --refsites_only       only keep sites which are target motifs in both reference and reads --refsites_all        output all covered sites which are target motifs in reference. --refsites_all is True, also means we do not output sites which are target motifs only in reads.
+  --no_hap              don't call_freq on hapolotypes
+  --base_clip BASE_CLIP
+                        number of base clipped in each read, default 0

 AGGREGATE_MODE:
   --aggre_model AGGRE_MODEL, -m AGGRE_MODEL